AI AssistantsMCP Server

 MCP Server

-Connect Claude — or any MCP-compatible AI assistant — to ProductBridge with a single bearer token.
+Connect Claude — or any MCP-compatible AI assistant — to ProductBridge with a bearer token, capability URL, or OAuth 2.1.
 Let Claude read your feedback, search semantically, create posts, and update the roadmap from any conversation.

 What Is the MCP Server?